defilogist/awesome-solana-airdrops/guides/tensor.md

 ## Duties

-* Set collection-wide bids on top volume collections
+* Set collection-wide bids on top volume collections (close to the floor)
+* List NFTs on top volume collections (close to the floor)
 * Set AMMs on top volume collections
 * Invite friends
 * Stake a Tensorian (platform NFT)